wightsci/OneNoteUtilitiesGraph/docs/Get-ONResource.md

 ```

 ## DESCRIPTION
-This cmdlet retreives a binary resource (imge, file) from OneNote and saves it in a file.
+This cmdlet retrieves a binary resource (image, file) from OneNote and saves it in a file.

 ## EXAMPLES